Pinnacles National Park: National monument

-First set aside as part of the Pinnacles Forest Reserve in 1906, Pinnacles has had several different federal management agencies, ranging from the U.S. Forest Service to the General Land Office and ultimately to the National Park Service.
+First set aside as part of the Pinnacles Forest Reserve in 1906, Pinnacles has had several different federal management agencies, ranging from the U.S. Forest Service to the United States General Land Office and ultimately to the National Park Service.
 In 1908 President Theodore Roosevelt created Pinnacles National Monument with the power given him in the Antiquities Act of 1906.
 The initial area designated under the Antiquities Act was 2080 acre.
 The Forest Service relinquished control of the monument circa 1911, but no operating agency yet existed to receive it.
 No drivable roads existed into the park from communities like Hollister.
 Hollister boosters campaigned for federal funds for road-building.
 Congressman Everis A. Hayes made a trip into the Pinnacles in 1913 as part of the campaign for road funds.
 By 1914, primitive roads extended to Bear Valley.

 The National Park Service was finally established in 1916, but Pinnacles was not considered significant enough to command any Park Service resources at that time.
 In the meantime, a mining claim disrupted access to the traditional picnic grounds.
 In 1922, following repeated pleas from local residents for Park Service action, W.B.
 Lewis, superintendent of Yosemite National Park, was directed to visit Pinnacles and report on the circumstances to Park Service director Stephen Mather.
 Lewis had a difficult trip and stayed only 45 minutes, and his report included a recommendation that the monument be abandoned, since the most scenic sections were in private hands.
 The General Land Office, which administered lands surrounding the national monument and what was then known as Monterey National Forest, also received complaints, and in December 1922, J.H.
 Favorite of the GLO made a thorough report which was copied to Mather.
 Favorite recommended that public-domain lands be consolidated into the monument, and that a caretaker be appointed from a local homestead.
 In 1923, Herman Hermansen was appointed caretaker, and on May 7, 1923, the monument was enlarged by proclamation of President Warren G. Harding.